-LEARNING OBJECTIVES KNOWLEDGE STATEMENTS 3.
-For the Exponential, Gamma, Weibull, Pareto, Lognormal, Beta, and mixtures thereof: a.
-Common continuous distributions for modeling claim severity Identify the applications in which each distribution is used and reasons why.
-Transformation of distributions Range of weight: 0-5 percent b.
-Mixing distributions 4.
-Calculate Order Statistics of a sample for a given distribution a.
-General Form for distribution of nth largest element of a setb.
-Application to a given distributional form Range of weight: 0-5 percent DEADINCE
+LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

+3. For the Exponential, Gamma, Weibull, Pareto, Lognormal, Beta, and mixtures thereof: Identify the applications to Insurance claim modeling in which each distribution is used and reasons why.
+Transformation of distributions a.
+Frequency, severity, and aggregate loss b.
+Common continuous distributions for modeling claim severity c.
+Mixing distributions d.
+Tail properties of claim severity e.
+Effects of coverage modifications including, for example: limits, deductibles, loss elimination ratios and effects of inflation

+Range of weight: 2-5 percent

+4. Calculate Order Statistics of a sample for a given distribution a.
+General Form for distribution of nth largest element of a set

+b.
+Application to a given distributional form

+Range of weight: 0-5 percent

+PEADINGS